thesavant42/retrorecon/docs/dagdotdev_porting_prd.md

 - **Environment Variables:** `CACHE_DIR`, `CACHE_BUCKET`, `CLIENT_ID`, `CLIENT_SECRET`, `REDIRECT_URL`, `AUTH`.
 - **Performance:** Consider async handlers for network-bound operations.
+- **Partial layer fetches:** Directory listings rely on HTTP range requests.
+By caching roughly 32 KiB of data before a target offset, the gzip stream can be jumped to arbitrary positions so only about 1% of a layer needs downloading.
+Tar warnings from truncated blobs are expected.
 - **Testing:** Write integration tests to ensure route parity and feature completeness.

 ### Why Is Retrorecon Slower?